Chapter 1: Chapter 1

 Sebastian swears under his breath.

 “Sebby!” his mom greets, immediately ruining any chance he has of slipping away unnoticed.
 “You didn’t come up for breakfast, honey; I was worried.”
 Abigail turns and gives him a look.
-He’s not sure if it’s for worrying his mother, or because he’s undressed for the weather, in clothes that are obviously not his.
+He’s not sure if it’s for worrying his mother, or because he’s under-dressed for the weather, in clothes that are obviously not his.

 “I slept over at Sam’s,” he replies, and Abigail’s eyebrows shoot upwards.
 “Didn’t want to wake you up.
 Sorry.”